gicentre/litvis/documents/tutorials/dataTutorials/csvParsing.md

 Currently the slow-worm line is parsed into `["slow-worm","small"]` whereas we would like it to be `["slow-worm","","small"]` ensuring we have the expected number of values in our list.
 And the line containing two commas only is parsed into an empty list whereas it should be `["","",""]`.
 This is because our comma-detecting parser is always considered before the token-detecting parser within a loop, so we never store the empty text between consecutive commas.

-We can overcome this by keeping track of whether we have just previously parsed a comma.
-If we reach another comma immediately after a previous one, we add an empty string to parsed output.
+We can overcome this by keeping track of whether we have just previously identified a separator.
+If we reach another separator immediately after a previous one, we add an empty string to parsed output.
 Additionally we need to treat the first and last items as if they are bound on their outer edges by separators so we can accommodate input lines that either start or end in a comma.

+The approach we adopt here is to store not only the list of parsed values, but also whether the immediately previous item in the loop was a separator.
+We can do this by storing an list containing a single empty string following a separator or start of line and an empty list otherwise.
+We can add this item to our stored list of tokens whenever we come across a separator or end of line.

 ```elm {l}
 tokens3 : Parser (List String)